 \subsection{Evaluation of node importance}

-Existing studies on evaluating node importance can be finely categorized into four categories: (1) node centrality, (2) link analysis, (3) traditional machine learning, and (4) deep learning.
+Existing methods employed to evaluate the importance of nodes in networks can be divided into four categories: (1) Node centrality analysis, (2) Link analysis, (3) Traditional machine learning, and (4) Deep learning.

-Node centrality-based methods focus on the topology of the network, with degree centrality \cite{freeman2002centrality} and betweenness centrality \cite{freeman1977set} being commonly used metrics.
-Degree centrality measured the local connectivity of a node, while betweenness centrality captured its global impact on network.
-The study \cite{9537594} employed fuzzy logic to deal with the uncertainty in the important contribution of neighboring nodes to the central node.
-Although centrality measures are computationally efficient, their reliance solely on topology limits their applicability to complex tasks and larger-scale networks.
+Node centrality-based methods focus on the topology of a network with degree centrality \cite{freeman2002centrality} and betweenness centrality \cite{freeman1977set}, which are commonly used metrics.
+The degree centrality measures the local connectivity of a node, whereas the betweenness centrality captures its global impact on the network.
+In \cite{9537594}, fuzzy logic was employed to address the uncertainty in the important contributions of the neighboring nodes to the central node.
+Although centrality measures are computationally efficient, their sole reliance on the topology limits their applicability to complex tasks and large-scale networks.

 Link analysis-based methods consider the link relationships and relative importance of nodes.
-PageRank \cite{Page1999ThePC} analyzed the connections between nodes and iteratively calculated the importance of each node.
-HITS \cite{kleinberg1999authoritative} evaluated the influence of each node by iteratively calculating hub and authority values.
-In addition, the survey \cite{2021A} indicated the latest extensions and improvements of these methods.
-For traffic network, the study \cite{agryzkov2012algorithm} utilized PageRank vector to classify nodes based on their characteristics and generated various rankings of node importance.
-Li et al. \cite{li2020congestion} built congestion propagation graphs and maximal spanning trees to identify bottleneck in a road network.
-The study \cite{luo2021let} demonstrated that this problem is NP-hard and proposed a trajectory-driven traffic bottleneck identification framework.
-In our previous work \cite{xu2018discovery}, we proposed a data-driven framework to mine node importance from comprehensive vehicle trajectory data.
-The performance of these methods still has room for improvement since they are not learnable and cannot consider multiple traffic characteristics.
+For example, PageRank \cite{Page1999ThePC} analyzes the connections between nodes and iteratively calculates the importance of each node.
+HITS \cite{kleinberg1999authoritative} evaluates the influence of each node by iteratively calculating the hub and authority values.
+A survey \cite{2021A} showed the latest extensions and improvements to these methods.
+For traffic networks, the study \cite{agryzkov2012algorithm} utilized the PageRank vector to classify nodes based on their characteristics and generate various rankings of the node importance.
+Li et al. \cite{li2020congestion} constructed congestion propagation graphs and maximum spanning trees to identify bottlenecks in road networks.
+In another study \cite{luo2021let}, it was demonstrated that this problem is NP-hard, and a trajectory-driven traffic bottleneck identification framework was established.
+In our previous work \cite{xu2018discovery}, we proposed a data-driven framework to mine the node importance from comprehensive vehicle trajectory data.
+However, these methods are not learnable and cannot consider multiple traffic characteristics.
 Therefore, there is scope to improve their performance.